 - 3/4 cup cold water

-- 8 ounces fresh goat cheese (aka chèvre) room temperature
+- 8 ounces fresh goat cheese (aka chèvre) or cream cheese at room temperature

 - 60 fresh mint leaves

-- To assemble sandwiches: Slice all the gougères in half so that the can be used like sandwiches.
-Spread a spoon full of each the date paste and room temperature on all the sandwiches.
+- Assemble The Tea Sandwiches: Slice all the gougères in half so that the can be used like sandwiches.
+Spread a spoon full of each the date paste and room temperature goat cheese or cream cheese on all the sandwiches.
 Pile a few mint leaves onto each gougère, close with a toothpick, and serve.